-Economics and Management at Oxford
+Economics and Management

-A typical weekly timetable
+A typical week

 Three courses are taken:

-First University examinations:
+First University examinations: three written papers

-- IB: 39 (including core points) with 766 at HL|
+|IB:||39 (including core points) with 766 at HL|

-| Essential: ||Candidates are required to have Mathematics to A-level, Advanced Higher, or Higher Level in the IB, or another equivalent.
+| Essential: ||Candidates are required to have Mathematics to A-level (A* or A grade), Advanced Higher (A grade), Higher Level in the IB (score 6 or 7) or another equivalent.|

-All candidates must follow the application procedure as shown in how to apply.
+All candidates must follow the application procedure as shown in applying to Oxford.
 The information below gives specific details for students applying for this course.

 You do not need to submit any written work as part of an application for this course.